 Sometimes there are abnormalities of the spine and it causes a misalignment of the natural curvatures or some curvatures may be exaggerated.
 These unnatural curvatures of the spine are characterized by three health conditions called lordosis, kyphosis, and scoliosis.
 They gently curve, sloping slightly inward at the small of the back, and again slightly at the neck.
 The pull of gravity, combined with body movement, can put a great deal of stress on the spine and these slight curves help absorb some of the impact.
 Spinal manipulations for spinal curvature disorders have been shown to be very effective.
 Chiropractic helps restore the spine’s natural balance even if the patient has one of these types of conditions.

-The information herein on "How Chiropractic Helps Patients Who Suffer From Kyphosis" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How Chiropractic Helps Patients Who Suffer From Kyphosis" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.